chengcli/pyharp/docs/source/index.rst

 Pre-process sonora2020 data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``sonora2020`` data is a large dataset that contains the opacity data for hydrogen and helium atmospheres.
+The :mod:`pyharp.sonora` data is a large dataset that contains the opacity data for hydrogen and helium atmospheres.
 We first download a sample of it via the script

 .. code-block:: bash